CallmeCaptain523/MAE259B_2022_Spring/README.md

 robots.

 The HW1 folder contains Problem1 through 3 code.
 The 1st derivative and 2nd derivative
-of streching and bending energy function is given in the folder
+of streching and bending energy function is also given in the folder

 To Run the whole HW 1,